 Q: What is PPC? (the watered down, simple version for us)

 A: Pay Per Click (PPC) is an advertising method where the advertiser (that’s you) bids on keywords that appear in search engine searches.
-Google AdWords is the most popular PPC Advertising platform, but Bing, Yahoo, Facebook and others provide PPC options.
+Google Ads is the most popular PPC Advertising platform, but Bing, Yahoo, Facebook and others provide PPC options.
 In Google’s case, Google positions ads right at the top of the Search Engine Results Page (SERPs) based on Maximum Bid and Quality Score.
 Typically, the person or business who is advertising does not pay for the ad until a search engine visitor actually clicks on the ad, hence the name “pay per click”.